Greg Robinson (offensive tackle)

-Gregory Keith Robinson (born October 21, 1992) is a former American football offensive tackle.
-After playing college football at Auburn, he was drafted by the St. Louis Rams second overall in the 2014 NFL Draft.
-He has also played for the Detroit Lions and the Cleveland Browns.
+Gregory Keith Robinson (born October 21, 1992) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+After playing college football for the Auburn Tigers, he was selected by the St. Louis Rams second overall in the 2014 NFL draft.
+He also played for the Detroit Lions and the Cleveland Browns.

-Early years
+Early life

 Robinson attended Thibodaux High School in Thibodaux, Louisiana, where he was a two-time all-state lineman for the Tigers football team.
 He did not play on the offensive line until junior year of high school after playing defensive line as a freshman.
 After his senior season, Robinson participated in the U.S. Army All-American Bowl.

 As a standout athlete, Robinson was one of the state's top performers in the shot put competition.
 In the discus, he got a top-throw of 43.48 meters at the 2010 Thibodaux Tiger Relays, placing second.
 He won the shot put event at the 2011 High School Last Chance Qualifier, recording a career-best throw of 18.26 meters.

 Regarded as a four-star recruit by Rivals.com, Robinson was ranked as the second best guard prospect in the nation, behind Aundrey Walker.

 College career

 At Auburn, Robinson was redshirted in 2011.
 He took over as the starting left tackle in 2012 and started 11 games.
-As a sophomore in 2013, he was a first-team All-SEC selection.
+As a sophomore in 2013, he was a first-team All-Southeastern Conference (SEC) selection.

 Professional career

 St. Louis/Los Angeles Rams

-Robinson was drafted by the St. Louis Rams in the first round with the second overall pick in the 2014 NFL Draft.
-Robinson was the highest Auburn Tigers offensive lineman ever selected, beating out Ken Rice, the eighth overall pick in the 1961 NFL Draft.
+Robinson was drafted by the St. Louis Rams in the first round with the second overall pick in the 2014 NFL draft.
+Robinson was the highest Auburn Tigers offensive lineman ever selected, beating out Ken Rice, the eighth overall pick in the 1961 NFL draft.

 On June 16, 2014, the Rams signed Robinson to a fully guaranteed, four-year, $21.28 million rookie contract that also included a $13.79 million signing bonus and no offset language.

-In the 2016 season, Robinson arrived at training camp 14-15 lbs overweight.
+In the 2016 season, Robinson arrived at training camp 14 to 15 pounds overweight.
 He began the regular season as the starting left tackle, but was inefficient throughout the first ten games of the season and was also penalized 12 times in the first ten games.
 On November 27, 2016, Robinson was a healthy scratch for the Rams' Week 11 match-up against the New Orleans Saints and was replaced by starting left guard Rodger Saffold.

 On March 9, 2017, after signing tackle Andrew Whitworth, the Rams moved Robinson to guard.
-On April 11, 2017 Robinson was moved to right tackle and Rob Havenstein was moved from right tackle to guard.
+On April 11, 2017, Robinson was moved to right tackle and Rob Havenstein was moved from right tackle to guard.
 On May 2, 2017, the Rams declined the fifth-year option on Robinson's contract, making him a free agent after the 2017 season.